Alaska Teacher Certification and Career Guide

 Projected Job Growth

-Overall, job growth prospects for educators in Alaska are lower than they are nationally, with some exceptions.
-Job growth for Alaska elementary teachers is projected at 7.8% compared to 7.4% nationally; for Alaska middle school teachers, 7.5% compared to 13.1% nationally; and for Vermont secondary school teachers, 7.9% compared to 13.7% nationally.2
+Overall, job growth prospects for educators in Alaska are similar to national projections.
+Job growth for Alaska elementary teachers is projected at 0.9% compared to 0.7% nationally; for Alaska middle school teachers, 0% compared to 0.8% nationally; and for Alaska secondary school teachers, 1.2% compared to 1% nationally.2 The table below provides a detailed comparison of job growth prospects and salary levels for Alaska teachers.

 *The estimated job growth average is based on projections for mainstream kindergarten, elementary, middle, and high school teachers.
 Projections for other categories, such as special education and career and technical education, may be higher or lower than the average.